-While similar to FSAs (Flexible Savings Plans) in that both allow pretax contributions, Health Savings Accounts or HSAs offer taxpayers several additional tax benefits such as contributions that roll over from year to year (i.e., no “use it or lose it”), tax-free interest on earnings, and when used for qualified medical expenses, tax-free distributions.
+While similar to FSAs (Flexible Savings Plans) in that both allow pretax contributions, Health Savings Accounts or HSAs offer taxpayers several additional tax benefits.
+Let’s take a look:

 What is a Health Savings Account?

-A Health Savings Account is a type of savings account that allows you to set aside money pre-tax to pay for qualified medical expenses.
-Contributions that you make to a Health Savings Account (HSA) are used to pay current or future medical expenses (including after you’ve retired) of the account owner, his or her spouse, and any qualified dependent.
+A Health Savings Account is a type of savings account that allows you to set aside money pretax to pay for qualified medical expenses.
+Contributions that you make to a Health Savings Account (HSA) are used to pay current or future medical expenses (including after you’ve retired) of the account owner, their spouse, and any qualified dependent.

-An HSA can be opened through your bank or another financial institution.
-Contributions to an HSA must be made in cash.
+Contributions to an HSA, which can be opened through your bank or another financial institution, must be made in cash.
 Contributions of stock or property are not allowed.
-As an employee may be able to elect to have money set aside and deposited directly into an HSA account; however, if this option is not offered by your employer, then you must wait until filing a tax return to claim the HSA contributions as a deduction.
+An employee may be able to elect to have money deposited directly into an HSA account through payroll withholdings.
+If your employer does not offer this option, you must wait until filing a tax return to claim the HSA contributions as a deduction.
+Unlike contributions to FSAs, you may change the amount withheld at any time during the year as well, and unused funds automatically roll over into the next calendar year (there is no “use it or lose it”).

 High Deductible Health Plans

-A Health Savings Account can only be used if you have a High Deductible Health Plan (HDHP).
+However, a Health Savings Account is not available to everyone and can only be used if you have a High Deductible Health Plan (HDHP).
 Typically, high-deductible health plans have lower monthly premiums than plans with lower deductibles, but you pay more health care costs yourself before the insurance company starts to pay its share (your deductible).

 A high-deductible plan can be combined with a health savings account, allowing you to pay for certain medical expenses with tax-free money that you have set aside.
-By using the pre-tax funds in your HSA to pay for qualified medical expenses before you reach your deductible and other out-of-pocket costs such as copayments, you reduce your overall health care costs.
+Using the pretax funds in your HSA to pay for qualified medical expenses before you reach your deductible and other out-of-pocket costs such as copayments reduces your overall health care costs.

-Calendar year 2019.
-For calendar year 2019, a qualifying HDHP must have a deductible of at least $1,350 for self-only coverage or $2,700 for family coverage.
-Annual out-of-pocket expenses (e.g., deductibles, copayments, and coinsurance) of the beneficiary are limited to $6,750 for self-only coverage and $13,500 for family coverage.
+Calendar year 2021.
+For the calendar year 2021, a qualifying HDHP must have a deductible of at least $1,400 for self-only coverage or $2,800 for family coverage.
+The beneficiary’s annual out-of-pocket expenses, such as deductibles, copayments, and coinsurance, are limited to $7,000 for self-only coverage and $14,000 for family coverage.
 This limit doesn’t apply to deductibles and expenses for out-of-network services if the plan uses a network of providers.
-Instead, only deductibles and out-of-pocket expenses for services within the network should be used to figure whether the limit applies.
+Instead, only use deductibles and out-of-pocket expenses for services within the network to figure whether the limit applies.

 Summary of HSA Tax Advantages